 What should you carry to keep you safe and moving when you are hours away from help?

 Emergency+ - a free app developed by Australia’s emergency services and their Government and industry partners.
 The app uses GPS functionality built into smart phones to help a Triple Zero (000) caller provide critical location details required to mobilise emergency services.
-It works without mobile network coverage.

-Ride With GPS - use this to navigate Wilderide’s tour routes
+Ride With GPS - use this to navigate Wilderide’s tour routes offline - download before you go

 Experience Nannup - works where Google Maps and other apps that need network connection fail.
 Interactive maps are accessed from the Mountain Bike menu.
 The locate icon is linked to the device GPS and works without mobile data.